• Home

 She received a Bachelor of Science in Psychology, Biology, and French at the University of Toronto and a Bachelor of Laws at the University of Calgary.
 In her spare time, Ms. Ghate loves to travel and experience new cultures, grow orchids and garden at home, and spend time with her family and friends over home-cooked meals.

-Kim has spent the last 30 years working on the frontlines of underserved communities in central Florida, helping improve children's and families' lives.
-Kim’s professional experience includes management, program development, training, teaching, grant writing, and community engagement in social service, schools, universities, and nonprofits.
+Kim has spent the last 30 years of her life working on the frontlines of underserved communities in central Florida, helping to improve the lives of children and families.
+Kim’s professional experience includes management, program development, training, teaching, grant writing, and community engagement in social service, schools, university, and nonprofit settings.
 It was when she began managing the Callahan Neighborhood Center in 2007 where her love of anti-hunger work began.
 She served on the board of Florida Impact for two years and then worked as their Central Florida Program Coordinator from 2010 until 2017.
-During that time, she also served on the Central Florida Second Harvest Food Bank board.
+During that time, she also served on the board of Central Florida Second Harvest Food Bank.
 Kim then moved on to work for Orange County Public Schools Food and Nutrition Services as their grants, nutrition, education, and community programs manager until she re-joined Florida Impact as President/CEO in January 2021.

 Kim was born and raised in Great Neck, New York, and she received her Bachelor's and Master's degrees in Social Work from Adelphi University.
 Kim is married to Langston Johnson and is a proud mother of three amazing daughters, Robyn, Renee, and Ryanna.
 She is a member of Mt.
 Pleasant Missionary Baptist Church in Orlando and a proud member of her beloved sorority Alpha Kappa Alpha, Inc. She loves to exercise, roller skate, and spend time with her family.

-Dr. Ortiz is a Professor of Labor History at Cornel University’s School of Industrial and Labor Relations.
+Dr. Ortiz is a Professor of Labor History at Cornell University’s School of Industrial and Labor Relations.

 Other awards include the National Archives Distinguished Fellow in Latinx History from 2021 to 2023 and the 2023-2024 Robert L. Hess Scholar-in-Residence at Brooklyn College.
 Between 2008 and 2024, he was a professor of history and director of the award-winning Samuel Proctor Oral History Program at the University of Florida.